 The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report.
 The financial position of the Company, its cash flows, liquidity position and borrowing facilities are set out in the financial statements.
-In addition, Notes 3 and 19 to the financial statements include the Company's objectives, policies and processes for managing its capital; its financial risk management objectives; and its exposures to credit risk and liquidity risk.
+In addition, Notes 3 and 19, to the financial statements include the Company's financial risk management objectives; its exposures to credit risk and liquidity risk; and its policies and processes for managing its capital.